 - Spanish is the dominant language in the Western Hemisphere.

-- Spanish is spoken in at least 44 countries
+- It is spoken in more than 44 countries.

-- Spanish is part of the Indo-European language family
+- It is part of the Indo-European language family.

-Spanish is part of the Indo-European language family, which is spoken by more than a third of the world’s population.
-Other members of this language family include French, English, German, the Slavic languages, the Scandinavian languages and various Indian languages.
-Spanish is also part of the Romance languages subcategory, a small group of languages that includes Portuguese, French, Catalan, Italian and Romanian.
+Spanish is a member of the Indo-European language family, which is spoken by more than a third of the world’s population.
+This family also includes languages like French, English, German, the Slavic languages, the Scandinavian languages and various Indian languages.
+Spanish is also included in the subcategory of a Romance language.
+Remember that the Romance languages include others such as Portuguese, French, Catalan, Italian and Romanian.

-Experts have not been able to determine the exact century in which the Castilian Latin of the north-central region of Spain turned into Spanish.
-However, there is agreement that laws passed by King Alfonso in the thirteenth century to establish Spanish as an official language to be used in government helped shape the language.
-When Columbus sailed to the Americas in 1492, his version of Spanish had evolved to the point where Spanish speakers today could easily understand it.
+Experts cannot specify the exact date when Spanish became a language.
+However, they know that it was in the eighteenth century when the Latin-Castilian of the north-central region of Spain became Spanish.
+Historians also suggest that King Alfonso X of Castile established Spanish as the official language of the Peninsula as early as the 13th century.
+In addition, when Columbus sailed to America in 1492, his version of Spanish had evolved to the point where Spanish speakers today could easily understand it.

 With a population of more than 121 million people who speak Spanish, Mexico is geographically the largest Spanish-speaking country.
 With almost 53 million people, the United States is home to the second largest Spanish-speaking population in the world, followed by Colombia, Spain and Argentina.

-For example, in addition to pronouncing the “c” as if it were an “s” (something that people also do in the south of Spain and in the Canary Islands), Latin American Spanish is fairly different from the version we can hear in, for example, a coffee shop in Salamanca.
-Some unusual characteristics include:
+For example, in addition to pronouncing the “c” as if it were an “s” (something that is also done in southern Spain and the Canary Islands), the Spanish spoken in Latin American countries is quite different from what we could hear in, for example, a tapas bar in Salamanca.

-– Perra: what in Spain is the word for a female dog or a child’s tantrum, in other countries like Ecuador refers to the typical hangover.
+What’s more, in Spain, the word “perra” means a female dog or a child’s tantrum.
+In other countries like Ecuador it means the common hangover.

-If there is one feature that distinguishes Spanish from other languages it is undoubtedly the presence of the endearing and beloved letter “ñ”.
-However, in reality it is not only found in Spanish.
-Doing a bit of research into this seemingly very Spanish letter we have found out that it is also a feature of other languages such as Guaraní, Quechua and Tagalog.
-Of course, the influence of the Spanish conquerors must have played its role in this.
+If there is one feature that distinguishes our language from the rest many people think that it is undoubtedly our endearing and beloved letter “eñe”, also known as the letter “ñ”.
+Well, it isn’t.
+Those people are a little mistaken.
+Investigating a little about this characteristically Spanish letter we have found out that it is also part of other languages such as Guaraní, Quechua and Tagalog.
+Of course, the influence of the Spanish conquerors no doubt had something to do with this!

-According to some scholars, the letter “ñ” has its origin in medieval monasteries.
-As you know, one of the most important jobs the monks had was copying books, which is a very tedious and sometimes endless task.
-To save time, when they had to write the sequence of letters “nn” (for example in “annus” or “Hispannia”) the busy monks abbreviated it and wrote a little letter “n” just above the first “n”, This miniature “n” led, over time, to the famous trait that the Spanish all know and miss so much when they use computer keyboards in other countries.
+According to some scholars, the letter “ñ” has its roots back in medieval monasteries.
+As you know, one of the most important jobs monks had was copying books, an extremely boring and sometimes endless task.
+To save time, when they had to write the sequence of letters “nn” (for example, in “annus” or “Hispannia”) the busy monks would abbreviate and place a tiny letter “n” just above the first letter n.
+That miniature letter n eventually led to the famous feature that we all know and miss so much on computer keyboards in other countries.

 Interesting words with the letter ñ